I think my baby might have a tongue tie?...

 Whilst current research does not support the use of wound massage/stretching post frenulotomy, there are some gentle exercises that can be performed as outlined on the Association of Tongue tie Practitioners (ATP) downloadable PDF Leaflet .

-With clean finer and short nails:-
+With a clean finger and short nails:-

 *Poke your tongue out - encourage family/friends to do the same.
-This will go onto strengthen good tongue extension
+This will go onto strengthen good tongue extension.

-*Tug of war - allow your baby to suck on your finger and then play a little tug of war , pulling your finger out a little at a time and letting them suck it back it
+*Tug of war - allow your baby to suck on your finger and then play a little tug of war , pulling your finger out a little at a time and letting them suck it back it.

 *Around the gums - sweep your finger around their lower gum line to encourage them to follow your finger with their tongue aiding laterilisation

-Tongue-tie release is one part of a puzzle.
 During an oral assessment, an open discussion is had around utilising other health professionals for ongoing feeding support to aid the optimal outcome.
-Where there is a Tongue-tie, there would have been tension that had been created.

-*Craniosacral Therapy (body work) to help release tension due to overworked muscles that have been used to compensate for poor tongue function
+*Craniosacral Therapy (body work) to help release tension due to overworked muscles that have been used to compensate for poor tongue function.

 *Breastfeeding support with an IBCLC, NHS community breastfeeding counsellors, drop-in cafes.
 Post tongue-tie division baby now has to re learn to use their new tongue function so it it key to utilise as much support as possible.

-Please note - If I feel the division is deemed clinically unnecessary or an oral anomaly is found, meaning that I feel division is unsafe or outside of my expertise then the below fees will be reduced to £130.
-The appointment time will be spent identifying the cause of your feeding issues and working with you to resolve these and formulating a plan together.
+Please note - If I feel the division is deemed clinically unnecessary or an oral anomaly is found, meaning that I feel division is unsafe or outside of my expertise then the below fees will be reduced to £130 assessment fee.

 *Mileage is included in the pricing for home visits within 10 miles of Redditch.